How to move to Canada from the US

 Canada's publicly funded healthcare system, known as Medicare, differs significantly from the US system.
 US citizens can access this system after obtaining permanent residence or a work permit and meeting provincial residency requirements.

-- Longer wait times for non-emergency procedures compared to the US
+- Wait times can be longer for non-emergency procedures than in the US.

 IMPORTANT NOTE!
-There may be a waiting period of up to three months before new residents can access provincial health insurance.
+There may be a waiting period of up to 3 months before new residents can access provincial health insurance.

 Housing market